emacsmirror/emc/README.md

 library.
 It may simplify setting up the build system commands, especially because it shows the command before executing it.

-You can invoke the GUI by invoking the `emc:emc` Emacs command (`M-x emc:emc`).
+You can invoke the GUI by invoking the `emc-emc` Emacs command (`M-x emc-emc`).
 Using it should be rather straightforward.

 ## Documentation and Customization